DuckTapeMan35/razer-keyboard-highlighter/README.md

 #### Base

-The base mode is of special importance, it represents what happens when no valid key combos are held, I recommend setting this to a single solid color.
+The base mode is of special importance, it represents what happens when no valid key combos are held, I recommend setting this to a single solid color or a solid color with workspaces.
 The reason why I don't support animations is because they have a fade-in effect, that is a quirk of the openrazer api and I can't do anything about it.
 Perhaps at a later date this feature will be added.

 #### Keys and Rules